Fresh for Neighbors: Grow & Give

 Fresh for Neighbors is a simple invitation: grow what you can and share what you have.

-Across Catholic communities, small acts of care – a handful of tomatoes, extra vegetables, a basket of produce – become meaningful support for neighbors facing food insecurity.
+Across Catholic communities, small acts of care – a handful of tomatoes, extra vegetables, or a basket of fresh produce – can become meaningful support for neighbors experiencing food insecurity.
 Fresh fruits and vegetables are among the most requested yet least available items at many food pantries.

 Inspired by the Works of Mercy, the initiative offers a practical way to care for neighbors by sharing the fruits of our gardens.